Dennis Báthory-Kitsz home · composer · engraver · author · editor · photographer · contact

 Click the images for larger views.
 PDFs available on request, along with a list of clients.

 One page of a solo clarinet piece.
-It respects the composer's original intent as to shape (Beyer) and the publisher's need for white space, airiness, and matching the pencil manuscript staff length and positioning of slurs and hairpins.
+It respects the composer's original intent as to shape (Beyer) and the publisher's need for white space, airiness, and exactly matching the pencil manuscript staff length and positioning of slurs and hairpins.
 This score is published on 11 x 14-inch paper.
 Bathory-Kitsz engraving example, Beyer

 First page of a voice, flute and guitar piece with contemporary indications (Bathory-Kitsz).
 This is an example of relaxed horizontal scoring.
 This score is published on 17 x 11-inch paper.
 Bathory-Kitsz engraving example, Bathory-Kitsz